binary-butterfly/validataclass/docs/05-dataclasses.md

 default values in the same way as with a regular dataclass.

 This is accomplished by creating dataclasses with the option `kw_only=True` (which modifies the auto-generated class constructor to only accept keyword arguments, so that the order of arguments doesn't matter anymore).
-This option was only introduced in Python 3.10, though, so for older versions of Python a slightly hacky workaround was implemented (take a look at the code of `validataclass_field()` if you're curious).

 In general, all fields that do **not** have any default value are required fields (i.e. `DataclassValidator` will reject any input where one of these fields is missing).
 To define an optional field **without** a default value, you can use